What’s on for 2019?

 Because of the specialised nature of the facilities, though, only those technically proficient in the activities they intend to pursue – Sculling, Cycling or Yoga – will normally be offered tenancies; but please don’t hesitate to enquire.
 Weeks start with arrivals on Sunday and end with departures on Saturday.
 If you have a special requirement, please ask.

 To see which weeks are currently available, see the booking calendar (right).

 During much of the High Season (May – Oct), there will be a succession of courses offering learning and training opportunities in each of our specialist fields (Sculling, Cycling and Yoga).

 These all-inclusive courses are available for individuals or small groups and can be tailored to all standards, from beginners to international-event race preparation.
 They will be run under the general direction of Ali Boileau, working with a series of distinguished guest coaches at different times.
 See below for details of who and when.

-Prices vary from £750 to £1,800 per person depending on time of year and the nature of the course.
+Prices vary from £750 to £1,800 per person depending on time of year, nature of the course and number of people.
 To see what’s currently scheduled, see the Calendar.
 If you would like to register an interest in a particular course, please get in touch..

 Nutrition for Rowers

 Monday 24th to Saturday 29th June

 A nutrition specialist based in London, Sue Appelboom offers practical nutrition and lifestyle advice designed to help her clients, many of them sports people, to play an active role in the improvement of their health and wellbeing.